 Country Cheeses have a number of award-winning cheeses and have previously won the prestigious National Retail Cheese Award twice.
 In May 2011, they were awarded Gold at the Devon County Show for their Cave Aged Yarg.

-They supply a range of meat to the Horn of Plenty.
-All their beef is directly bought from local farms stretching from Bodmin Moor to Dartmoor.
-They also supply single suckled beef (not dairy) from traditional beef breeds farmed in a natural way, fed on grass.
+They supply a range of meats to The Horn of Plenty.
+All their beef is directly bought from local farms within a radius of 30 miles from Tavistock.